ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::note

-Unless you deploy your Subnet on other nodes, you aren't going to be able to use other nodes, including the public API server `https://api.avax-test.network/`, to connect to MetaMask.
+Unless you deploy your Subnet on other nodes, you aren't going to be able to use other nodes, including the public API server `https://api.avax-test.network/`, to connect to Core.

 If you want to open up this node for others to access your Subnet, you should set it up properly with `https//node-ip-address` instead of `http://127.0.0.1:9650`, however, it's out of scope for